kirankumaritth/DevSecOps-2025/003-Ansible for Configuration Management.md

 * The `ansible_user` is typically `ubuntu` for Ubuntu EC2 instances.
 * The `ansible_ssh_private_key_file` should point to your SSH private key to authenticate the connection.

-#### 2. **Ansible Playbook**
+#### 2. 📜 **Ansible Playbook**

-Next, create an **Ansible playbook** to configure the instance.
+Create an **Ansible playbook** to configure the instance.
 This playbook can be divided into multiple tasks, including Docker, K3s, Jenkins, etc. Below is a simplified version of the playbook:

 ```yaml
 ---